mattatlincoln/mattatlincoln.github.io/README.md

 # Matt's content

-Website, which will, one day, be updated.
+Website, https://mattatlincoln.github.io/ , which will, I hope, one day, be updated.

+Most of this is for my work at Lincoln University UK, http://www.lincoln.ac.uk/home/smp/.

 Talks and teaching.